Bake in Software Test Automation from the Start

 Simply put, it’s difficult to build automation.
-It takes a degree of technical expertise to script tests, especially for advanced test automation, not to mention patience and collaboration as you work with other members of the organization.
+It takes a degree of technical expertise to script tests, especially for advanced software test automation, not to mention patience and collaboration as you work with other members of the organization.

 Preparing for test automation, however, is much easier — no matter what you’ve heard.
 And it’s the key to successful implementation of advanced test automation.
-The magic associated with advanced test automation, such as self-healing capabilities, all starts at the planning stage.
+The magic associated with software test automation, such as self-healing capabilities, all starts at the planning stage.
 It’s not a sprinkle of fairy dust; it’s a well-designed and well-planned capability.

 Codeless automation is no different.
 Some believe codeless automation can only automate simple tests, but that’s not entirely true.
 The same foundation that supports advanced test automation scripts also enables codeless automation to thrive.
 While it might make sense to begin with simpler automated test cases for the sake of alleviating a backlog and getting familiar with the product, there’s no reason why codeless automation tools can’t handle sophisticated tests — again, as long as you’ve planned appropriately.